-Do you have motivation problems with your business teams?
-Are you losing precious time and money inside your organization?
-Do you know that the answer to this issue is right in front of you but hidden behind something simple?
+Do you constantly find yourself with business teams that lack motivation?
+Are you losing precious time and money within your organization?
+Did you know that the answer to these issues are right in front of you, but hidden behind a simple concept?

-If the answer is not simple to explain then your information process is to complicated for your teams to use effectively.
+If you are unable to provide a simple answer, your information process might be too complicated for your teams to effectively use.
 Here are 3 key areas within your business that you can evaluate and improve upon in order to repair this breakdown in flow.

-A structured work system should be simple and easily explained.
-As Albert Einstein taught us “If you cannot explain it simply, you do not understand it well enough.”
-The ideal state for a process is you can show anyone your business flow, expectations, and results.
-The areas that are successful and where the flow is struggling.
-Remember, if you cannot measure it, you cannot improve it.
-Ensure everyone in your organization can recognize the aspects that are functional and focus their energy on the facets that are lacking.
+A structured work system should be simple and easy to explain.
+As Albert Einstein taught us, “If you cannot explain it simply, you do not understand it well enough.”
+An ideal process implies that you can show anybody your business flow, expectations, and results.
+Inevitably, there are successful areas and flawed areas.
+Remember—if you cannot measure it, you cannot improve upon it.
+Ensure that everyone in your organization can recognize the aspects that are functional and focus their energy on the facets that are lacking.
 This mindset will inspire innovation among your teams.

-One of the largest barriers to opening up the performance, responsiveness, and effectiveness of any business is uncovering the knowledge and processes that only a few people on the team understand.
-This includes where time and energy are spent.
+One of the largest barriers to improving performance, responsiveness, and effectiveness within any business is understanding where time and energy are spent.
 Oftentimes, only a fraction of the team is aware of this information.
-I call these unknown areas sacred cows.
-They are the ideals and systems protected because they provide security and a false sense of self-importance, which accounts for why they are protected.
-Uncovering these mysteries and evaluating their performance will bring a new level of achievement to business results.
+I call these vague areas “sacred cows.”
+They provide security and a distracting sense of self-importance, which accounts for why they are protected.
+Uncovering these mysteries and evaluating their influence will bring a new level of achievement to business results.

 Be diligent in your pursuit of business performance.
-Ensure your teams understand that the health of the company is in the results of the entire organization.
-If each person only focuses on the tasks assigned to them, there will always be a disconnect and the result will be a lack of performance and innovation.
-Open the blinds on your business flow and engage all your teams in the improvements.
+Ensure that your teams understand the importance of organization within the company.
+If each person focuses solely on the tasks assigned to them, there will always be a disconnect.
+As a result, you will find yourself with inadequate performance and lacking innovation.
+Open the blinds on your business flow and engage all of your teams in these improvements.